frankimhof/internet-exp-viz/README.md

 ```
 node convert2.js
 ```
-2. Change into `internet-exp` directory and run the following commands to start the server
+2. Change into `internet-exp-viz` directory and run the following commands to start the server

 ```
 npm install -g serve